jceha/NewRepo/README.md

 # Research
 ## Summary
 My main interests lie in the advancement of the neuroscience and human-machine interaction fields.
-I am intruiged by cognition and by increasing our understanding of it I would like to apply the knowledge to improving the communcation between humans and computers.
+I am intruiged by cognition and by increasing our understanding of it I would like to apply that knowledge to improving the communcation between humans and computers.
 Such topics as brain-computer interfaces and human-robot interaction interest me.
-The topic of my Ph.D. will focus specifically on curiosity and its application in the robotics field.
+The focus of my Ph.D. will be on curiosity and its application in the robotics field.

 ## Publications
 ### Journals